1600 to 1699

 The era of King James the Second (1685-1688)

-1685: (September) Bloody Assizes held by Judge Jeffries after Monmouth’s Rebellion.
+1685: The Bloody Assizes held by Judge Jeffries in September after Monmouth’s Rebellion.
 John Locke writes “A Letter to the Bishop of Worcester”.

 1686: Alice Molland of Exeter was the last person to be hanged as a witch.